Basket (finance)

 In finance, a basket is a weighted group (a linear combination) of several financial instruments.
-The purpose could be for example simultaneous buying or selling, for example during program trading.
+The purpose could be, for example, simultaneous buying or selling, for example, during program trading.

+Baskets can be traded by buying the shares separately or through a professionally negotiated transaction through a broker.
+People trade in baskets to arbitrage with the futures traded on the index.
+Baskets are also used to denote a collection of currencies, such as the ECU in the past.